anarchivist/anarchivist.github.com/content/posts/2020-07-20-touchless.md

   - https://brid.gy/publish/mastodon
 ---
 > The Touchless.Design project is under development to create tools and techniques to aid in the creation of safe, touchless interactive exhibits.
 Touchless.Design will host a collection of open-source software, design approaches, hardware information, and other resources.
 These resources will be freely available to museums, libraries, cultural organizations, and other public institutions.

+This project is organized by Ideum, a vendor that provides multitouch tables and displays, and previously worked to develop [Omeka Everywhere](https://omeka.org/everywhere/).